soasme/ao/README.md

 ## Contribute

+The AO Philosophy:

+* Simplicity.
-The goal of AO is to create simple syntax so that new learners can quickly start learning programming.
+    * AO aims to provie simple syntax so that new learners can quickly start learning programming.
+    * No matter what a mess the implementation is, keep the interface simple.
+* Correctness.
+    * Make it right.
+If found one, fix it. :)

 ## License